Skip to content

 Iceland features three national parks.
 Snaefellsjokull National Park is the midsized one.
 Also, It goes around the Snæfellsjökull glacier and stretches to the seashore.

-This National Park extends to 170 square kilometres.
-Also, It features many beautiful attractions, numerous pregnant with folklore.
+This National Park extends to 170 square kilometres and features many beautiful attractions, many pregnant with folklore.
 The most well-known example is a saga describing the adventurous tales of Bárður Snæfellsás.
-Also, Several structures and names in the National Park are devoted to this half-man, half-troll.
+Several structures and names in the National Park are devoted to this half-man, half-troll.

 Snæfellsjökull is the park’s main attractions.
-It is 1446-metre tall.
-It lies on top of a 700,000-year-old stratovolcano.
-The glacier is decreasing in size and is currently about 12km2.
+It is 1446 metres tall and lies on top of a 700,000-year-old stratovolcano.
+The glacier is decreasing in size and is currently about 12 km2.
 For the first time in transcribed history, the summit was ice-free in the summer of 2012.

 • Kirkjufell Mountain